Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: "kb"*

 ## primaryButtons
 Enable binding to mouse buttons 1 and 2.
-Unstable and not recommended due to LGS limitations.
+> **Important:** This funtionality Unstable and not recommended due to LGS limitations.
 You basically need to sabotage your profile to make it work at all.
 * *default value: false*

 ## logPrimaryButtonState